 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 Do you have a few minutes to make your own freestanding garden planter?
 Of course you do!

 Using wire snips, cut the middle bar out of the bottom of the basket so that it’ll fit over one of the candle holders.

 This is an optional step.
 I decided to leave the candelabra rusted but gave the wire basket a spray of brown paint to match its color.

 Once dry, slip the basket over one of the candle holders (I used the middle candle holder).

 Other DIY Garden Ideas:

-- Turn your tin can of soup into a fairy garden house
+- Turn your (clean) tin can of soup into a fairy garden house